 For any message based on a scientific claim, the advertiser must be able to present the origin of the findings and methodology used for the calculation.

 Advertisements may not resort to demonstrations or scientific conclusions that do not conform to generally approved scientific findings.

-2.1 The advertisement must accurately express the action of the advertiser or the properties of its products, in accordance with the available evidence.
+3.1 The advertisement must accurately express the action of the advertiser or the properties of its products, in accordance with the available and communicable evidence.

 The reality of these actions or properties may be assessed in the light of the different pillars of sustainable development, the different types of impacts and the various stages of a product’s life-cycle.